 - High: Applies a strong level of detection.

 - High +: Uses the High level and applies additional protection measures (may impact client performance).

 Click OK to exit the Windows Defender Antivirus settings pane, click OK to exit the Device restrictions pane, and then click Save to save the changes to your Device restrictions profile.

 For more information about Intune device profiles, including how to create and configure their settings, see What are Microsoft Intune device profiles?

-On your Group Policy management machine, open the Group Policy Management Console, right-click the Group Policy Object you want to configure and click Edit.
+On your Group Policy management machine, open the Group Policy Management Console.

 In the Group Policy Management Editor go to Computer configuration.

 Expand the tree to Windows components > Windows Defender Antivirus > MpEngine.